retorquere/zotero-open-pdf/README.md

 `extensions.zotero.open-pdf.with.skim` = `[Open with Skim]/usr/bin/open -a Skim @pdf`

-or to use edge on windows as a PDF viewer
+If the path to the executable contains spaces, you need to enclose it in quotes, eg to use edge on windows as a PDF viewer:

 `extensions.zotero.open-pdf.with.edge` = `"C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" -a @pdf`